DeustoDatacom/BDAP/datavis.md

 ::: notes

+low-fi:

-low-fi: sketched on paper or on a whiteboard, digital mockups that may include some controls for explaining interaction ideas (slides).
-Can incorporate charts generated in Excel or Tableau with fake or sampled data.
-Great for communicatingthe gist of an idea in an interview, fast and easy to produce.
-Rapidly establish whether the visualizationd designer is on the same page as the stakeholders.
+1. sketched on paper or on a whiteboard,
+2. digital mockups that may include some controls for explaining interaction ideas (slides = digital mockups)
+3. can incorporate charts generated in Excel or Tableau with fake or sampled data (= existing chart tools).

+- Great for communicating the gist of an idea in an interview, fast and easy to produce.
+- Rapidly establish whether the visualizationd designer is on the same page as the stakeholders.

+hi-fi:

-hi-fi: custom visualizations which must be created from scratch.
+- custom visualizations which must be created from scratch.
 Largely contain the core functionality.
+- Risk being confused with final
-Meant to be thrown away, the point is not to worry about the code other than to confirm that ideas can work.
+- Meant to be thrown away, the point is not to worry about the code other than to confirm that ideas can work.

 :::